-Non-cash interest expense related to Liability related to sale of future royalties for the first quarter of 2019 and 2018 resulted from accretion of the liability related to the sale of future royalties.
+Non-cash interest expense related to liability related to sale of future royalties for the first quarters in 2020 and 2019 resulted from accretion of the liability related to the sale of future royalties.
 We anticipate that this non-cash interest expense will increase in the future primarily due to accretion of the liability over time.